-- Make sure the BIOS is set to enable all populated processor sockets and to enable all cores in each socket. - Enable "Turbo Boost" in the BIOS if your processors support it. - Make sure hyper-threading is enabled in the BIOS for processors that support it. - Some NUMA-capable systems provide an option in the BIOS to disable NUMA by enabling node interleaving.
-In most cases you will get the best performance by disabling node interleaving (in other words, leaving NUMA enabled). - Make sure any hardware-assisted virtualization features (VT-x, AMD-V, EPT, RVI, and so on) are enabled in the BIOS.
+- Make sure the BIOS is set to activate all populated processor sockets and to activate all cores in each socket - Activate "Turbo Boost" in the BIOS if your processors support it. - Make sure hyper-threading is activated in the BIOS for processors that support it. - Some NUMA-capable systems provide an option in the BIOS to deactivate NUMA by activating node interleaving.
+In most cases you will get the best performance by deactivating node interleaving (in other words, leaving NUMA activated). - Make sure any hardware-assisted virtualization features (VT-x, AMD-V, EPT, RVI, and so on) are activated in the BIOS.

 NOTE After changes are made to these hardware-assisted virtualization features, some systems might need a complete power down before the changes take effect.
-See http://communities.vmware.com/docs/DOC-8978 for details.
+See http://communities.vmware.com/docs/DOC-8978 for more discussion about this.

-- Disable from within the BIOS any devices you won't be using.
+- Deactivate from within the BIOS any devices you won't be using.
 This might include, for example, unneeded serial, USB, or network ports.
-See "ESXi General Considerations" on page 23 for further details. - If the BIOS allows the memory scrubbing rate to be configured, we recommend leaving it at the manufacturer's default setting. - If your hardware supports AES-NI (see "AES-NI Support" on page 13), and your deployment will be able to make use of the feature (see "vSphere Virtual Machine Encryption Recommendations" on page 42, "VMware vMotion Recommendations" on page 70, and "VMware vSAN" on page 86): - Make sure your BIOS version supports AES-NI (in some cases a BIOS upgrade might be required for AES-NI support) - Make sure AES-NI is enabled in BIOS.
+See "ESXi General Considerations" on page 23 for further details. - If the BIOS allows the memory scrubbing rate to be configured, we recommend leaving it at the manufacturer's default setting. - If your hardware supports AES-NI (see "AES-NI Support" on page 13), and your deployment will be able to make use of the feature (see "vSphere Virtual Machine Encryption Recommendations" on page 42, "VMware vMotion Recommendations" on page 73, and "VMware vSAN" on page 90): - Make sure your BIOS version supports AES-NI (in some cases a BIOS upgrade might be required for AES-NI support) - Make sure AES-NI is activated in BIOS.